 8) Disability leave does not apply to absence through sickness, whether it is related to a disability or not, which is determined by either self or medical certification.
 As a separate matter, in certain cases, reasonable adjustments may be made in relation to the sickness absence of an employee with a disability and this topic is dealt with under the University’s sickness absence policy.

 Possible reasons for disability leave

-Leave may be taken in a ‘block’ or as individual days/ hours.
+18) Leave may be taken in a ‘block’ or as individual days or hours.

 Recording of disability leave

-December 2013 (With minor agreed change to the second paragraph of 'How much disability leave can an employee request' - April 2019)
+Date of last review: April 2019 (Minor agreed change to the second paragraph of 'How much disability leave can an employee request')